BonoboPLC/lojjo_wiki/administration/agents.md

 ## Set Store address

-If your agent operates out of a different physical addres than your location, please enter it here.
+If your agent operates out of a different physical address than your location, please enter it here.

 This store address will be listed on the web site and used for referrals by other Sales Agents.